-The upcoming return to school will bring about much change for children and young people, following over five months away from the classroom.
+The upcoming return to school will bring about much change for children and young people, after spending so much time away from the classroom.

 School is a sanctuary for many children – it is the place where they make and meet friends, learn new skills and often a place where they access support also.

 However, this year’s ‘back-to-school’ experience will be different to other years.